-Though often overlooked, small changes such as oneline changes can be very critical.
+However, we all know of cases where one line changes have been disastrous.
 Gerald Weinberg [9] documents an error that cost a company 1.6 billion dollars and was the result of changing a single character in a line of code.
-The general perception among developers is that one-line errors are less critical and less expensive to fix than errors in analysis or design and are hence given low priority.